shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

 ## Requirements

 The most important feature of this bootstrapper is the very limited set of dependencies.
-In-fact, this works with just busybox -- provided the wget applet is built-in -- and resize2fs.
-The only required dependencies are:
+In-fact, this works with just BusyBox (provided ash and wget are built in) and a couple utilities for expanding the root filesystem.
+The full list of required dependencies are:

 - bash-like shell (e.g. bash, dash, ash)
 - wget
+- sfdisk
+- partx
 - resize2fs

 ## Supported Features and Environments